muggy8/improbable/from-me-to-me/K4fSYHh5.md

 It's been almost 2 weeks since I started living with Master Mikay and Mr. Phanna, life has been rather dull in a good way.

-Every morning, would practice my Abilities with Mikay untill Phanna wakes up.
+Every morning, I would practice my Abilities with Mikay until Phanna wakes up.

 Of course, I didn't improve one bit even with Mikay's assistance.

-Phanna's healing ability seems to be pretty increadible too.
+Phanna's healing ability seems to be pretty incredible too.

-It hasn't even been 2 weeks yet somehow, Phanna's arms look to be almost fully healed.
+It hasn't even been 2 weeks yet somehow, Phanna's arms looks like they're almost fully healed.

 In fact, Phanna seemed to be using his arms as normal since day 6 of healing.

 I wonder what is Phanna's secret that lets him pull off this kind of recovery.

-The roof of Mikay's home seemed to have been converted into a pool for Pillow as well but Pillow hasn't touched it at all.
+Part of the roof of Mikay's home seemed to have been converted into a pool for Pillow as well but Pillow hasn't touched it at all.

 Phanna said something about growing food in there but it felt somewhat strange.

 I knew about this practice phanna calls 'Agriculture' but I've never really performed it or seen it myself.

-All I know is the tribe seems to dislike the practice and tries to rely on it as little as possiable.
+All I know is the tribe seems to dislike the practice and tries to rely on it as little as possible.

 I've been curious about how it works ever since the day Phanna started eating strange looking food he'd fish out of the roof pond but I never really worked up the courage to ask.